-The department's complaints procedures apply to complaints about this grant opportunity.
+The Department of the Prime Minister and Cabinet's Complaints Procedures apply to complaints about this grant opportunity.
 All complaints about this grant opportunity, including grant decisions, must be made in writing.

-Any questions you have about grant decisions for this grant opportunity should be sent to WLDP20-21@pmc.gov.au.
+Any questions you have about grant decisions for this grant opportunity should be sent to WLDP20-21@pmc.gov.au